Bokarina

 Bokarina has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects likely to impact the area.
-Notable projects are St Clair, Sunshine Coast Health Precinct, Birtinya Social Housing Project, and Birtinya Town Centre.
-The following details projects likely to be most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified nine projects likely impacting the region.
+Notable ones are St Clair, Sunshine Coast Health Precinct, Birtinya Social Housing Project, and Birtinya Town Centre.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.